Skip to main content

 Medicine side-effects and complications

-It could put you at higher risk of complications.
-Drinking alcohol with some diabetes medicines increases your chance of dangerous low blood sugar, and taking it with the blood-thinner warfarin could increase your risk of bleeding.
+It could make you more susceptible to complications.
+Drinking alcohol with some diabetes medicines increases your chance of dangerous low blood sugar, and taking it with the blood-thinner warfarin could increase your chance of bleeding.

 Dizziness and falls

-If your blood pressure is too high, it greatly increases your risk of heart attack and stroke.
-That's why it's so important to get your blood pressure checked regularly as you get older, and to take medication to control it if needed.
+If your blood pressure is too high, it raises your odds of developing heart attack and stroke.
+That's why it's so important to get your blood pressure checked regularly as you age, and to take medicine to control it if needed.

 Avoiding falls depends on a combination of reflexes, hearing, coordination, eyesight and muscle strength.
 Even a small amount of alcohol can slow down your reflexes and reaction time further.
 This is another reason alcohol makes you more likely to have a fall as you get older.
 And if you do slip, you're more likely to break a bone even with a minor tumble, because your bones tend to become thinner with age.

-Alcohol also increases the risk of osteoporosis, or thinning of the bones.
-This is a very common problem in older people, especially women - 1 in 2 women and 1 in 5 men over 50 will break a bone because of osteoporosis.
+Alcohol also increases your chance of developing osteoporosis, or thinning of the bones.
+This is a very common issue in older people, especially women - 1 in 2 women and 1 in 5 men over 50 will break a bone because of osteoporosis.

 Alcohol, age, and cancer risk

-In the longer term, drinking alcohol increases your risk of several cancers.
+In the longer term, drinking alcohol increases your likelihood of developing several cancers.
 For some, such as breast cancer, there's no lower level where drinking is safe.
-A unit of alcohol is around half a pint of normal strength beer or a single pub measure of spirits - a standard glass of wine has about 2 and one half units.
-And even 1 unit of alcohol a day increases your risk of breast cancer by 7-11%.
+A unit of alcohol is around half a pint of normal strength beer or a single pub measure of spirits - a standard glass of wine has about 2.5 units.
+And even 1 unit of alcohol a day increases your chance of breast cancer by 7-11%.

 How to drink less as you get older

-Research shows that older people may turn to alcohol as a result of changes in their circumstances1.
-This could be because they retired and don't have as much to occupy their time, because they're less mobile and can't get out to socialise as much, or because they're mourning the loss of a loved one.
+Research shows that older people may turn to alcohol as a result of changes in their circumstances.
+This could be because they are retired and don't have as much to occupy their time.
+They may be less mobile and can't get out to socialise as much, or because they're mourning the loss of a loved one.

 Of course, many older people have highly fulfilling, healthy lives.
 But staying safe and well takes a few more precautions as time passes.
-Keeping your alcohol intake moderate as you get older is a really sensible start to living a longer, healthier life with no nasty surprises.
+Keeping your alcohol intake moderate as you get older is a really sensible start to living a longer, healthier life.

 These tips can help you enjoy alcohol in moderation: